 Additionally, while EPA regulations deal with harmful substances, they don’t restrict contaminants that aren’t dangerous but can make the water taste bad.
 Algae blooms can make water taste unpleasant, as can the chlorine added to water to disinfect it.
 The EPA doesn’t restrict water hardness, either, and Phoenix has some of the hardest water in the country.
 Water hardness isn’t necessarily a problem for your health (although some studies show it can exacerbate eczema), but it’s definitely harmful to plumbing and appliances.
 Hard water can cause scale build-up in the pipes, leading to clogging and other serious plumbing problems.
 Additionally, showering in hard water can dry out your hair and skin.

-If you’re concerned about the quality of your water, contact Kinetico Water.
-Phoenix, Arizona’s local source for water treatment, Kinetico provides the cleanest, greenest, most efficient water systems ever made.
+If you’re concerned about the quality of your water, contact Kinetico Water for a free water analysis.
+Kinetico provides the cleanest, greenest, most efficient water systems ever made for Phoenix, AZ and surrounding areas.
 We understand the challenges in the Valley of the Sun, and our systems use less water than traditional water softeners: perfect for the desert climate.
 What’s more, we stand behind our American-made products with the most comprehensive warranty coverage in the industry.
 Call 602-437-2474 today or contact us for a free quote.Go back